fmorriso/angular-wikipedia-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1 and Angular 4.1.0.

 ## References
-The original article can be found at:
+The original articles can be found at:

 [Taking Advantage of observables in Angular2](https://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html)